ariaji25/route-portal/README.md

 - [ ] Implement frontend test with bdd test combined with cypress, help to test end to end test between backend and frontend.
 - [ ] API Docs implementation with Swaggo for backend golang.
 - [ ] Advance logging for backend.
+- [ ] Change the YAML storage to postgresql to make the APP stateless and easy to scale